 Tips and Recipe FAQ:

-The cookie mix should stay fresh for up to 4 months if you keep the lid closed.
+The cookie mix should stay fresh for up to 4 months if the lid is closed.

 Yes, store the cookies in the freezer in a zip-style bag.
-They will keep fresh for up to 4 months.
+They will stay fresh for up to 4 months.

 If you are a cookie fanatic like me, you will want to check out all of my delicious Gluten Free Cookies recipes!